dask/dask/docs/source/distributed.rst

     system.
 3. It assumes that workers can see each other over the network
 4. It does not fail gracefully in case of errors
 5. It does not think about data locality.
-Linear chains of tasks are often ``fused`` beforehand but tasks with multiple inputs will run on whatever worker is available first, not necessarily on a worker that already has local data.
+Linear chains avoid this limitation by fusing into a single task beforehand but tasks with multiple inputs will run on whatever worker is available first and not necessarily on a worker that already has local data.
 6. It does not integrate natively with data-local file systems like HDFS
+7. It is a dynamic scheduler and will likely never reach the performance of hand-tuned MPI codes for HPC workloads

 Additional Notes